cameronshinn/csgo-wpc-rating/README.md

 #### Dataset Preprocessing [`create_game_states.ipynb`](create_game_states.ipynb)

-This notebook performs the data munging and feature engineering from the dataset.
+This notebook performs the data munging and feature extraction from the dataset.
 It uses `Damages.csv`, `Kills.csv`, `BombEvents.csv`, `PlayerFrames.csv`, `Rounds.csv`.
 Most of this data is event-based (rows for each event) and so this script uses these events assemble a game state every time any event occurs.
 It outputs a CSV file `game_states.csv`.

 #### Model Fitting and Hyperparameter Search [`models.ipynb`](models.ipynb)